Education during the slave period in the United States

-During the era of slavery in the United States, the education of enslaved African Americans, except for religious instruction, was discouraged, and eventually made illegal in most of the Southern states.
-After 1831 (the revolt of Nat Turner), the prohibition was extended in some states to free blacks as well.
-Even if educating Blacks was legal, they still had little access to education, in the North as well as the South.
+During the era of chattel slavery in the United States, the proper education of enslaved African Americans (with exception made for religious instruction) was highly discouraged, and eventually made illegal in most of the Southern states.

-Historical context
+After 1831, the prohibition against educating enslaved persons was extended in some states to free blacks as well.
+Regardless of the legality of educating people of color, people in this demographic ultimately received limited access to education in both the north and south.

+History

-Slave owners saw literacy as a threat to the institution of slavery and their financial investment in it; as a North Carolina statute stated, "Teaching slaves to read and write, tends to excite dissatisfaction in their minds, and to produce insurrection and rebellion."
-Literacy enabled the enslaved to read the writings of abolitionists, which discussed the abolition of slavery and described the slave revolution in Haiti of 1791–1804 and the end of slavery in the British Empire in 1833.
-It also allowed slaves to learn that thousands of enslaved individuals had escaped, often with the assistance of the Underground Railroad, to safe refuges in the Northern states and Canada.
+Slave owners saw literacy as a threat to the institution of slavery and their financial investment in it; as a North Carolina statute stated: "Teaching slaves to read and write, tends to excite dissatisfaction in their minds, and to produce insurrection and rebellion."

+Literacy (the ability to read) enabled the enslaved to read the writings of people that were advocating for an end to slavery, (abolitionists).
+They openly spoke and wrote about the abolition of slavery and described the slave revolution in Haiti of 1791–1804 and the end of slavery in the British Empire in 1833.

+Learning to read also allowed slaves to learn that thousands of enslaved individuals had escaped, often with the assistance of the Underground Railroad, to safe refuges in the Northern states and Canada.
 Literacy also was believed to make the enslaved unhappy at best, insolent and sullen at worst.
-As put by prominent Washington lawyer Elias B. Caldwell:
+As stated by prominent Washington lawyer Elias B. Caldwell:

 Nonetheless, both free and enslaved African Americans continued to learn to read as a result of the sometimes clandestine efforts of free African Americans, sympathetic whites, and informal schools that operated furtively during this period.
 In addition, slaves used storytelling, music, and crafts to pass along cultural traditions and other information.

 In the Northern states, African Americans sometimes had access to formal schooling, and were more likely to have basic reading and writing skills.
 The Quakers were important in establishing education programs in the North in the years before and after the Revolutionary War.

 During the U.S. colonial period, several prominent religious groups both saw the conversion of slaves as a spiritual obligation, and the ability to read scriptures was seen as part of this process for Protestants.
 The Great Awakening served as a catalyst for encouraging education for all members of society.

 Catholics saw the spiritual aspect differently, but black nuns decisively took up the charge of educating slaves and free persons in various regions, especially Louisiana (Henriette DeLille and her Sisters of the Holy Family), Georgia (Mother Mathilda Beasley), and the Washington DC area (Mary Lange and her Oblate Sisters of Providence, including Anne Marie Becraft).